-Once you have defined your purpose, it is important that you don't just put it to the side and forget about it.
-Now that you are clear on your why, you need to make sure that you are fulfilling it!
-As I mentioned, your purpose is intrinsic - it is essential and belongs naturally within you and by maximising this, particularly in your career space, you will find greater satisfaction.
+Once you have defined your purpose, it's important that you don't just put it to the side and forget about it.
+Now that you are clear on your answer to the question, "what is your why?", you need to make sure that you are fulfilling it!
+As I mentioned, your purpose is intrinsic.
+It is essential and belongs naturally within you.
+By maximising this, particularly in your career space, you will find greater fulfilment.

-So, while we are going deep, I figured I would take the opportunity to tell you a little about myself and my purpose.
-If you have been reading my blog for a while, or you receive my weekly newsletter, The Hump Day Digest, you may have learned a few things about me and perhaps you might have an inkling about who I am and what I am doing here, but here it is in a nutshell.
+While we're going deep, I figured I would take the opportunity to tell you a little about myself and my purpose.
+If you have been reading my blog for a while, or you receive my weekly newsletter, The Hump Day Digest, you may have learned a few things about me.
+Perhaps you might have an inkling about who I am and what I am doing here.
+But here it is in a nutshell.

-My name is Becca and I am a thirty-something-year-old chicky-babe from Canberra, Australia.
+My name is Bec and I am a thirty-something-year-old chicky-babe from Canberra, Australia.
 I have a husband that I adore and live super close to my parents who I count as two of my best friends.
-I am a hard-core introvert and I am hugely loyal, sometimes to a fault.
-I love animals, particularly my two dogs (Backup and Jasper), my axolotyl (Joey) and my bearded dragon (Jub-Jub).
+I'm a hard-core introvert and I'm hugely loyal, sometimes to a fault.
+I love animals, particularly my dog, Jasper.
+And my two bearded dragons, Skittles and Lucky Lemon.
 My Myers Briggs profile is INFJ and my DISC profile is S (with C as my secondary preference).
-My purpose is to help others do better and be better, through understanding their own strengths and embracing their opportunities for development.
+My purpose is to help others do better and be better.
+I do this through helping them understand their strengths and embrace opportunities for development.

 Why am I telling you this?
-Well, I want you to know that your purpose is not about being selfless or putting your own needs below those of other people.
+Well, I want you to know that your purpose is not about being selfless.
+Or putting your own needs below those of other people.
 You can use your purpose to your advantage.
-This is a natural driver for you that can motivate you to achieve your short term and long term goals.
+This is a natural driver for you that can motivate you to achieve your goals.

 Just because helping people is my purpose, it doesn't mean I have to do it for free!